 Where is the MUSA Cancun Underwater Museum?

-The MUSA Cancun Underwater Museum has been imagined like a museum with several galleries.
-The galleries are not close to each other, and you’ll need to organise different trips if you want to visit them all.
+The MUSA Cancun Underwater Museum has been imagined as a museum with several galleries.
+The galleries are not close to each other.
+So you’ll need to organise different trips if you want to visit them all.

 I have only dived the Machones Reef near Isla Mujeres via a boat trip from Cancun.